HTMLCOIN/cryptoboys-nft-marketplace-dApp/README.md

 ```
 npm start
 ```
-- Open metamask browser wallet and connect network to Localhost 7545.
+- Open altmasq browser wallet and connect network to Localhost 4889.
 - Import accounts from ganache-cli into the metamask browser wallet to make transactions on the DApp.